 Lawrence and its residents face challenging economic and political conditions, stemming from this industrial legacy and subsequent economic and demographic upheavals.
 There are many small cities like Lawrence throughout the Northeast and Midwest; cities that were industrial powerhouses but now face uncertain futures.

-Since 2002, the Department of Urban Studies and Planning (DUSP) has offered a service-learning course in partnership with community organizations, residents, and youth in Lawrence.
+Between 2002-2012 the Department of Urban Studies and Planning offered a service-learning course in partnership with community organizations, residents, and youth in Lawrence.
 In 2005, MIT and its community partners secured financial and in-kind commitments from the Department of Housing and Urban Development (HUD) to build on these relationships and support the creation of additional connections between MIT and Lawrence.
 A growing network of MIT alumni living and working in Lawrence provides additional community support for this project.